 - Recommendation as to what the contact arrangements might be for the child.

-Other issues considered by the Court
+What other issues are considered by the Court?

 Before making an SGO the Court will also look at whether to vary or discharge any other existing orders made under Section 8 of the Children Act 1989.
 This could include things like contact orders or a residence order.
 The Court should also consider whether a contact order should be made at the same time as the SGO.
 This often assists with setting a framework for the Special Guardian to maintain contact between the child and their relatives.